-Aim VFM targets and outcomes Full year results Deliver the transformation plan and embed the principles of systems thinking and continuous improvement.
-Economy, efficiency, effectiveness: Transformation programmes to demonstrate pre and post VFM review of and improvement in cost, efficiency and effectiveness as appropriate.
-Transformations completed during the year include People Services, with recommendations implemented.
-Allocations and lettings, customer services and development improvement programme transformations are in progress.
+Strategy Aim VFM Targets and Outcomes Full year results Business Change To transform into an agile, adaptive organisation Deliver the transformation plan and embed the principles of systems thinking and continuous improvement.
+Economy, Efficiency, Effectiveness: Transformation Programmes to demonstrate pre & post VfM review of and improvement in cost, efficiency & effectiveness as appropriate. • Transformations completed during the year includes People Services, with recommendations implemented.
+Allocations and Lettings, Customer Services and the Development Improvement Programmes are in progress. delivering effective, low effort services at the lowest cost to serve.
 Develop a culture of trust, empowerment, agility, authenticity and accountability.
-Efficiency, effectiveness: Maintain 100% compliance with all mandatory training.
-The training plan is being delivered to time and budget.
+Efficiency, Effectiveness: Maintain 100% compliance with all mandatory training. • The training plan is being delivered to time and budget.
 100% of required mandatory training has been delivered and completed.
 Grow and nurture talent to support a fit for the future agile workforce.
-Effectiveness: Maintain at least 90% employee engagement score.
-The full employee engagement survey was completed in March 2023 with an employee engagement score of 92% and an ENPS score of +49, both of which are an increase on the previous survey.
+Effectiveness: Maintain at least 90% employee engagement score. • The full employee engagement survey has been completed in March 2023 with an employee engagement score of 92% and a ENPS score of +49, both of which are an increase on the previous survey.
 Effectiveness: Post completion of Futures House - planned vs actual benefits assessment.
-Plans for Leabrooks depot to be developed.
-Post completion review of Futures House has been undertaken and recommendations for future improvements currently in review alongside options appraisals for the Leabrooks depot.
-Effectiveness: Conversion rate of 70% of apprentices and graduates into permanent employment once Graduate conversion rate is currently at 75%, with one graduate having left to pursue an alternative career opportunity. their course finishes.
+Plans for Leabrooks depot to be developed. • Post completion review of Futures House has been undertaken and recommendations for future improvements currently in review alongside options appraisals for the Leabrooks Depot.
+Effectiveness: Conversion rate of 70% of Apprentices & Graduates into permanent employment once their course finishes. • Graduate conversion rate is currently at 75%, with 1 graduate having left to pursue an alternative career opportunity.
 All of the 2021 cohort of graduates are in permanent roles in the business.
-All 20 of our apprentices in the Repairs Academy are enrolled on their respective trade skill apprentice course.
-Effectiveness: Maintain the IIP Platinum Standard.
-The Platinum award has been retained.
-Effectiveness, economy: 2.5% of workforce in apprenticeship and graduate trainee positions.
-On track with 6.55% of the workforce in apprenticeship and graduate positions.
+All 20 of our Apprentices in the Repairs construction academy are enrolled on their respective trade skill apprentice course.
+Effectiveness: Maintain the IIP Platinum Standard. • The Platinum award has been retained.
+Effectiveness Economy: 2.5% of workforce in Apprenticeship and Graduate trainee positions. • On track with 6.55% of the workforce in Apprenticeship and Graduate positions.